The Hero of Fort Sumter – Patrolman Peter Hart

 How many Americans know the history and meaning behind the National Anthem (“The Star Spangled Banner”) and its lyrics?
 “The Star Spangled Banner,” was written by Francis Scott Key, in 1812, after he witnessed the British attack on Fort McHenry, Maryland.

-Few are aware that the song’s popularity, as a patriotic standard, rose immensely, during the Civil War, after the opening of hostilities at Fort Sumter, Maryland.
-It was at Fort Sumter in 1861 that the 33-star American Flag was shot down by Confederate troops and re-hoisted by an American, who became a national hero.
-The 33-star flag was also referred to as the 33-star Union flag/standard, The Fort Sumter Flag, and the 33-star American Flag.
-The stars were arranged in a diamond pattern.
+Few are aware that the song’s popularity, as a patriotic standard, rose greatly, during the Civil War, after the opening of hostilities at Fort Sumter, Charleston Harbor, South Carolina.
+It was at Fort Sumter in 1861 that the 33-star American Flag was shot down by Confederate troops and re-hoisted by a Veteran of the Mexican War (1846-1848), who became a national hero.
 The similarity in the circumstances between the British bombardment of Fort McHenry in 1812 and that of the attack on Fort Sumter in 1861 did not escape notice at the time.

-Both flags, the Star Spangled Banner Flag of 1812 and the 33-star flag of 1861, endured concentrated, sustained bombardments to destroy the same.
+Both flags, the Star Spangled Banner Flag of 1812 and the 33-star flag of 1861, endured concentrated, sustained bombardments which attempted to destroy the same, but they held fast.
 This led to the decades-long rise in popularity of the song.

 In 1931, Representative J. Charles Linthicum, of Maryland, authored a bill which was passed by congress, signed into law, and ‘The Star Spangled Banner” officially became the National Anthem.